WHU-ZQH/ScTD/README.md

 # Revisiting Token Dropping Strategy in Efficient BERT Pretraining

-This repository contains the code for our paper submitted to ACL2023.
+This repository contains the code for our paper accepted by [ACL2023](https://aclanthology.org/2023.acl-long.579/).

 ## Requirements and Installation